SasView/sasview/src/sas/qtgui/Perspectives/Corfunc/media/corfunc_help.rst

 the background value), along with a bar indicating the *upper end of the low-Q range* (used for Guinier back-extrapolation), and 2 bars indicating the range to be used for Porod forward-extrapolation.
-These bars may be moved by entering appropriate values in the Q range input boxes.
+These bars may be moved by entering appropriate values in the Q range input boxes or by clicking on them and dragging them to the desired location..

 .. figure:: tutorial1.png
    :align: center